AuDigitalHealth/lingo/docs/design/technologies.md

 branching mechanism - similar to git in ways, that allow author/s to simultaneously author content separately, and then combine the results after merging any collisions.

-Snowstorm provides the bulk of the read/write that is necessary for Snomio to work.
-Snomio is essentially an augmented extension of Snowstorm.
+Snowstorm provides the bulk of the read/write that is necessary for Lingo to work.
+Lingo is essentially an augmented extension of Snowstorm.

-All the read/write capabilities that Snomio has comes from Snowstorm - it just builds upon the base behaviour present in Snowstorm, making it easier for end users to author complex concepts.
+All the read/write capabilities that Lingo has comes from Snowstorm - it just builds upon the base behaviour present in Snowstorm, making it easier for end users to author complex concepts.

 ### Authoring Platform

-Similar to Snomio, the authoring platform provides authoring capabilities for Snowstorm, it again is powered by Snowstorm, with extensions on top of it to make it easier to author single concepts.
+Similar to Lingo, the authoring platform provides authoring capabilities for Snowstorm, it again is powered by Snowstorm, with extensions on top of it to make it easier to author single concepts.
 It provides a way to create 'tasks' which point to branches in Snowstorm, then makes it possible to author content.